No-Regret Learning in Bilateral Trade via Global Budget Balance: Introduction

-In order to circumvent those impossibility results, the extensive subsequent research primarily focuses on the Bayesian formulation of the problem.
-In this framework, agents' valuations are assumed to be drawn from a distribution, and efficiency is evaluated in expectation with respect to the randomness of valuations.
-There are various incentive compatible mechanisms that give a constant-factor approximation to the social welfare (see, \eg \citet{BlumrosenD14,BlumrosenM16}), and more recent works also consider the harder problem of approximating the gain from trade \citep{Colini-Baldeschi17,DengMSW21}.
-While the Bayesian assumption of having perfect knowledge about the underlying distributions of valuations is, in some sense, necessary for extracting meaningful approximations to the social welfare \citep{Duetting20}, it is important to observe that this assumption is oftentimes unrealistic in practice.
+As highlighted by the above example, an incentive compatible mechanism maximizing efficiency for bilateral trade may not be budget balanced.
+This phenomenon was first observed by \citet{Vickrey61}; subsequently \citet{MyersonS83}, provided a more general impossibility result by showing the existence of instances where a fully efficient mechanism that satisfies incentive compatibility, individual rationality, and budget balance does not exist.
+This result holds even when probabilistic information on the agents' valuations is available.
+To circumvent these impossibility results, the extensive subsequent research primarily focuses on finding approximately efficient mechanisms in the Bayesian setting.
+There, various incentive compatible mechanisms exist that give a constant-factor approximation to the social welfare (see, \eg \citet{BlumrosenD14,kang22fixed}, while more recent works also consider the harder problem of approximating the gain from trade \citep{Mcafee08,BlumrosenM16,brustle2017approximating,DengMSW21,fei2022improved}.
+While the Bayesian assumption of having perfect knowledge about the underlying distributions of valuations is, in some sense, necessary for extracting meaningful approximations to the social welfare \citep{Duetting20}, it is important to observe that this assumption is oftentimes unrealistic.

-Following the recent line of work initiated by \citep{CesaBianchiCCF21}, we study this fundamental mechanism design problem through the lens of online learning.
-At each time $t$, a new seller/buyer pair arrives.
-The seller has a private valuation $s_t$ representing the lowest price they are willing to accept in order to trade the item.
+Following the recent line of work initiated by \citet{CesaBianchiCCF21}, we study this fundamental mechanism design problem through the lens of regret minimization in a repeated setting where at each time $t$, a new seller/buyer pair arrives.
+The seller arriving at time $t$ has a private valuation $s_t$ representing the lowest price they are willing to accept for the item.
 Analogously, the buyer has a private valuation $b_t$ representing the highest price they are willing to pay for the item.
-We consider a scenario where both valuations are generated by an adversary.
 The learner, without any knowledge about the private valuations at the current time $t$, posts two (possibly randomized) prices: $p_t$ to the seller and $q_t$ to the buyer.
-A trade happens if and only if both agents agree to trade, that is, when $s_t \le p_t$ and $ q_t \le b_t$.
-When this is the case, the learner observes some feedback and is awarded the gain from trade resulting from such transaction, which is defined as
+A trade happens when both agents agree to trade, i.e., when $s_t \le p_t$ and $ q_t \le b_t$.
+After posting $(p_t,q_t)$, the learner observes some feedback about the transaction, and is awarded the \emph{gain from trade}: